HireDale/daleydose/about-user-roles.md

 # **ABOUT USER ROLES**
 ---

 The complete prescription process involves three interactions: Consulting, Prescribing, and Dispensing.
+These interactions involve the patient, prescriber, and pharmacist.

 ![Prescription Process](/assets/images/daley-dose-prescription-process.png)